World AIDS Day 2021

 World AIDS Day is an opportunity to show solidarity with the millions of people living with HIV worldwide.
 Most people do this by wearing an HIV awareness red ribbon on the day.
 You can order a red ribbon through our Square Store.

 Getting tested is the only way to find out if you have HIV.
 If you are living with HIV, starting treatment early means you can live a full, healthy and productive life.
 Everyone should be tested at least once a year if they are sexually active or have any other risk factors.
 Please visit our testing page for more information and to schedule an appointment to see one of our testing specialist today!

 As always, Spectrum will be offering free HIV testing.
 We will have additional staff on hand to ensure access to services are not delayed or overbooked.
 With the COVID-19 restrictions still in place for the safety of our staff, clients, and patients, an appointment is required.

 Lastly, attend a World AIDS Day event!
 Every year Spectrum Health Care organizes an event for raising awareness, remembering those we have lost to this disease and celebrate those conquering the battle against HIV.
 We also take time to recognize the progress made in finding a cure, strides made in reduction of prejudice and stigma surrounding HIV, ongoing outreach, and increased awareness about HIV transmission and how to live a healthy life when HIV+.

 What can I do after World AIDS Day?

-As we have done for the past 27 years, Spectrum Health Care will be a leader in providing care and education to ensure HIV+ persons live full and productive lives, and will continue to promote the most up to date, scientific methods to prevent new cases.
+As we have done for the past 28 years, Spectrum Health Care will continue to be a leader in providing care and education to ensure HIV+ persons live full and productive lives; and will continue to promote the most up to date, scientific methods to prevent new cases.
 Together we can honor those we have lost the battle against HIV disease and celebrate a world without HIV.